zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Define[^102] the [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) of the electric field \\(\bm{E}(\bm{r}, t)\\) as

-[^102]: The choice of sign of the complex exponential here is arbitrary, the important consequence of which is the sign of the imaginary component of the complex permittivity and the complex refractive index.
+[^102]: The choice of the sign of the complex exponential is arbitrary, and determines the sign of the imaginary components of both the complex permittivity and the complex refractive index.

 $$ \tag{8}
 	\bm{E}(\bm{r}, \omega) = \frac{1}{\sqrt{2 \pi}} \int\_{-\infin}^{\infin} \bm{E}(\bm{r}, t) e^{-i \omega t} dt.